dweinberger/newclues/README.md

 - newclues_.json: A JSON version of all the text, including the preamble, all the clues,  the chapter heads and subtitles, and their hierarchy.

+- newclues_.opml: An outline version with the full text: the preamble, all the clues, the chapter heads and subtitles, and their hierarchy.

-We look forward to the use you put these to.
+We look forward to the uses you put these to.

 If you find errors, have questions, or have suggestions, contact david@weinberger.org.
 But please note that I'm a hobbyist programmer and will do the best I can.